0lswitcher/bash-scripts/README.md

 Line 80 appends a file with the current selected background.
 This can be used for a number of things, I personally used it in the swww-as-theme.sh script.

 # Theme Picker
-Similar to background-picker.sh, Line 66 appends a file with the current selected theme.
-This can be used for a number of things, feel free to experiment!.
+~~Similar to background-picker.sh, Line 66 appends a file with the current selected theme.
+This can be used for a number of things, feel free to experiment!.~~
+Rather than appending to a file with the selected theme, I updated it so that it runs pywal-to-spicetify.sh on line 65.
+Feel free to comment this line out and modify as you please.

 # Cya Downloads
 This checks for both Capitalized (Downloads) and lowercase (downloads) folders hanging out in $HOME.
 Moves any files within to a desired location (with confirmation) before deleting the folders.
 Run manually, or schedule to run on a regular basis!